IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ## Banking data

-MPlbank team generated more than 500k banking accounts and customers with [IBM SPSS] in order to add credibility for delivered demos as POC or as workload (1000 TPS) to customers.
+MPlbank contains more than 500k banking accounts and customers created with with [IBM SPSS] in order to add credibility for delivered demos as POC or as workload (1000 TPS) to customers.
 This map represents French banking customers data, stored in MPLbank database.
 Published Banking APIs will use this set of data and will allow developers to reach banking customers' data (profile, banking contracts) and banking accounts' data (balance, latest transaction).

 ![alt text](images/mplbank-customer.png "Customer data")